NixyDev/Nx-Store/README.md

 A bit of anything (almost random things...)

-# Clients that can run our Softwares
+# Clients that can run my Software

 · Synapse X